The Effects of Mixing Inhalants and Alcohol

 Over time, alcohol use can wreak havoc on the body.
 Alcohol affects every organ system in the body, including the brain, heart, liver, pancreas, immune system, and digestive tract, and has been linked to increased risks of specific types of cancer, such as of the mouth, esophagus, throat, liver, and breast.6

 Side Effects of Taking Inhalants With Alcoholic Drinks

 Since both inhalants and alcohol are central nervous system depressants, when combined the effects become synergistic or create a stronger effect than either substance would on its own.
 The intoxicating effects of inhalants appear extremely quickly and in some cases effects can be felt within seconds.1 Alcohol, on the other hand, has to be absorbed through the stomach and small intestine, and effects appear after approximately 30 minutes.5

-Pairing inhalants with alcohol can create a deadly combination, with the inhalant intoxication appearing quickly, and the alcohol strongly intensifying the inhalant high as well as the toxic effects on the body.
+Pairing inhalants like spiriva and alcohol can create a deadly combination, with the inhalant intoxication appearing quickly, and the alcohol strongly intensifying the inhalant high as well as the toxic effects on the body.
 This can lead to severely impaired judgment and decision making, possibly leading a user of both alcohol and inhalants to make extremely poor choices with negative consequences that he or she may never have even considered when sober.

 Mixing inhalants with alcohol can also intensify the negative effects on the user’s body.
 Users who drink while using inhalants are at increased risk for damage to major organ systems, such as the heart, brain, kidneys, and liver.